 All new students whose F-1 or J-1 visa documents are sponsored by Notre Dame, including those returning to Notre Dame after a leave of absence, are required to attend International Student Orientation.
-All other U.S. visa holders, permanent residents, U.S. citizens who grew up abroad, parents, and spouses are invited to attend Orientation, but they will need to reach out to ISSA@nd.edu for more information.
+All other U.S. visa holders, permanent residents, U.S. citizens who grew up abroad, and parents are invited to attend Orientation.
+They can reach out to ISSA@nd.edu for more information.

 International Student Orientation for graduate students in The Graduate School will be:

 Spouses may attend the International Student Orientation for graduate students.

 For professional students in Mendoza College of Business, the Law School, and the ESTEEM program, international student orientation will be embedded in your program orientation.

 Orientation will provide essential information about maintaining immigration status and life at Notre Dame as well as provide an opportunity to meet fellow international students and ISSA staff.

 Undergraduate International Students Living On Campus: Undergraduate international students may move into their permanent residence hall rooms the morning of Wednesday, August 19, 2020.
 If your travel to South Bend will be later, please communicate with your Rector and your International Ambassador about your expected arrival time on campus.